KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: `.codeclimate.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
 2. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+3. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.
-3. Information: There are updates for 9 dependencie(s):
+4. Information: There are updates for 9 dependencie(s):
    - @eslint/js                  ^9.12.0  →   ^9.26.0
    - @stylistic/eslint-plugin     ^2.9.0  →    ^4.2.0
    - eslint                      ^9.12.0  →   ^9.26.0